 In the context of the most cultivated agroenergy biomass in the world, sugarcane is one of the most ecological and sustainable, fundamental for the economy, reduction of carbon dioxide emissions, quality of life in urban centers and global improvement of the environment.
 It is not known for sure its origin, many believe that sugarcane was first cultivated in New Guinea, where it was considered a wild and ornamental plant.

 Sugarcane consists of the stalk – formed by several culms, which are divided between each other and made up of fibers (cellulose, hemicelluloses and lignin) and sugar (sucrose, fructose and glucose) and leaves – composed of green leaves and dried leaves, also called straw.
 Regarding the sugarcane mass composition, the three main components (straw, bagasse and juice) are practically in the same proportions and together represent 43% of the plant mass content, the remaining 57% are represented by water.
 In energy terms, the same proportionality is verified among the sugarcane constituents, giving about 7,400 MJ of energy content.

-These residues are mostly used for a number of agronomic benefits, for example, in controlling weeds, retaining moisture, improving the physical, chemical and biological properties of the soil.
-However, due to the significant amount of waste generated, its composition and, consequently, the chemical and energetic potential of the plant fiber, it is possible to use part of this waste in a more noble end, both from a chemical and an energetic point of view, without any damage to the agronomic benefits, through processes that involve the different biorefinery platforms – chemical, biochemical and thermochemical.
+Straw and bagasse are mostly used for a number of agronomic benefits for example: weed control, moisture retention, animal feed and improving soil physical, chemical and biological properties.
+However, due to the significant amount that is generated, its composition and, consequently, the chemical and energetic potential of the vegetable fiber, it is possible to use part of these materials in a more noble use, both chemically and energetically, without any damage to agronomic benefits through processes involving the different biorefinery platforms – chemical route, biochemical route and thermochemical route.